Risa Hontiveros: Early life and career

-Ana Theresia Navarro Hontiveros was born on February 24, 1966, in Manila, to a Panay Visayan lawyer and a Caviteño-Mindoreño Tagalog executive secretary.
+Ana Theresia Navarro Hontiveros was born on February 24, 1966, in Manila, to Ramon Pardo Hontiveros, a Panay Visayan lawyer, and Chit Navarro Hontiveros, a Caviteño-Mindoreño Tagalog executive secretary.
 Raised in Merville, Parañaque, she grew up in a household that encouraged outspoken yet respectful dialogue.

 Hontiveros belongs to prominent Filipino families.
-Her paternal lineage includes Jose Hontiveros, a former senator and associate justice of the Supreme Court of the Philippines, while her aunts and uncles include National Artists Daisy Hontiveros Avellana and Lamberto V. Avellana, Jesuit priest and liturgical music pioneer Eduardo Hontiveros, and Philippine Animal Welfare Society (PAWS) founder Nita Hontiveros-Lichauco.
-Her siblings include journalists Pia Hontiveros and sustainability executive Ginggay Hontiveros-Malvar, while her extended family includes notable figures such as singer Leah Navarro, Cebu City Vice Mayor Dondon Hontiveros, and musician Barbie Almalbis.
+Her paternal lineage includes Jose Hontiveros, a former senator and associate justice of the Supreme Court of the Philippines, while her aunts and uncles include National Artists Daisy Hontiveros Avellana and Lamberto V. Avellana, Jesuit priest and liturgical music pioneer Eduardo Hontiveros, and Philippine Animal Welfare Society founder Nita Hontiveros-Lichauco.
+Her siblings include journalists Pia Hontiveros and sustainability executive Ginggay Hontiveros-Malvar, while her extended family includes notable figures such as singer Leah Navarro, Cebu City vice mayor Dondon Hontiveros, and musician Barbie Almalbis.

-She attended St. Scholastica's College, where she joined the glee club and participated in musical theater, including Repertory Philippines' The Sound of Music.
+She attended St. Scholastica's College, where she joined the glee club and participated in musical theater, including Repertory Philippines's production of the The Sound of Music.
 Encouraged by her mother, she became socially aware at a young age, participating in the 1978 noise barrage for democracy when she was 12 years old, and attending a Nuclear Free Philippines Coalition Symposium during her high school sophomore year, where she organized a campaign against the Bataan Nuclear Power Plant.

-In college at the Ateneo de Manila University, Hontiveros became active in the student council, advocating for peace and justice for marginalized communities.
-While studying, she worked as a journalist and became pen pals with Philippine Military Academy cadet Francisco Baraquel Jr., who later became her husband.
+In college at the Ateneo de Manila University, Hontiveros became active in the student council, advocating for peace and justice for marginalized communities, and also becoming one of five Filipino students who were accepted for the 12th JAL scholarship program at the Sophia University in Japan.
+She was also credited as the original recording artist of the song Tanging Yaman, which was composed by her classmate Fr.
+Manoling Francisco, SJ, in 1986.
+While studying at Ateneo, she worked as a journalist and became pen pals with Philippine Military Academy cadet Francisco Baraquel Jr., who later became her husband.
 Hontiveros graduated cum laude with a Bachelor of Arts degree in social sciences in 1987.

 After graduation, Hontiveros pursued careers in journalism and teaching.
-She worked for networks IBC and GMA Network, co-anchoring programs like Firing Line and Headline Trese.
+She worked for networks IBC and GMA Network, co-anchoring programs including the Firing Line and Headline Trese, for which she was awarded the 1994 Kapisanan ng mga Brodkaster ng Pilipinas Golden Dove Awards for Best Female Newscaster.
 In the mid-nineties, she helped form the progressive political party Akbayan, and was asked to represent it in Congress, but she begged off the proposals twice due to family reasons.
-Hontiveros also served as Secretary-General of the Coalition for Peace, advocating for peace zones and leading discussions on socio-economic reforms in peace talks with the National Democratic Front.
+Hontiveros also served as the secretary-general of the Coalition for Peace, advocating for peace zones and leading discussions on socio-economic reforms in peace talks with the National Democratic Front.
 For her work, she received the Ten Outstanding Young Men (TOYM) Award for Peace and Advocacy in 2001 and was nominated for the Nobel Peace Prize in 2005.
-Before the 2004 elections, her peers again convinced Hontiveros to represent Akbayan, which she finally accepted.
+Before the 2004 elections, her peers again convinced Hontiveros to represent Akbayan, which she accepted.